newandyc/newandyc.github.io/_pages/about.md

 I received double Ph.D. degrees from Harbin Institute of Technology, China, and University of Groningen, the Netherlands.
 Before joining SYSU, I worked successively in City University of Hong Kong, Southeast University, China, and Delft University of Technology, the Netherlands.

-My current research interests include distributed GNC of multi-robot systems, enhanced observer design, SDRE-based control engineering.
+My current research interests include distributed control of multi-robot systems, enhanced observer design, SDRE-based control engineering.

 ***Postdoc openings are always available largely in systems and control !***